overte-org/overte/BUILD_LINUX.md

 Verify Conan was installed by running `conan --version`.

 ### Install build dependencies:
 Most dependencies will be automatically installed by Conan.
-This section only list dependencies which might not be handled by Conan.
+This section only lists dependencies which might not be handled by Conan.

 - OpenGL:
 ```bash